About the Cozad Family History

 There are many stories as to what happened between John Cozad and Alf Pearson, but the following is the most accurate according to eyewitness statements and court documents.
 Alfred Pearson was a rancher and a deputy sheriff.
 At some point, his herd ruined one of Cozad’s hayfields.
 Cozad sued him.
 In October of 1882, before this could be taken to court, Pearson confronted Cozad at Julia Gatewood’s store.
 He was very angry and started yelling at Cozad.
 Cozad drew his attention to Julia and asked that he not speak that way in front of a lady.
 Pearson apologized to Julia and they headed outside to continue the conversation.
 Someone called someone a liar and Pearson began hitting Cozad.
 John Cozad was knocked back into some crates while Alf Pearson continued to beat him.
 Cozad pulled his gun and shot Pearson in the face.
 Cozad immediately left town.

 The family changed their names, identities, and relationships with each other.
 John and Theresa Cozad became Richard and Tessa Lee.
 Johnny changed his name to Frank Southrn, and Robert became Robert Henri.
 The boys were then said to be the couple’s adopted sons.
 John Cozad was acquitted twelve years after the shooting in 1894 but the family, which had long established their new lives, kept their new names and identities.
-Three of the four family members returned in the years to come but Robert Henri is not believed to have returned.
+Three of the four family members returned in the years to come but Robert Henri is not believed to have returned to Nebraska.